 In order to help reduce the number of youth who are have become addicted to smoking in the North Central Massachusetts community, these students are teaming up with the state nonprofit, Project 84.
 This program creates charters of teen-led programs across the state to engage students to educate their peers on the danger of addiction and learn how they can advocate for anti-smoking policies with their elected officials.
 They hope to be mentors and advocates for younger students across the region

 As students from diverse backgrounds who have encountered numerous challenges due to others not understanding their cultures or being ignorant to the struggles they face.
 To try and remedy this situation, the students of this Venture decided to host a Multi-Cultural Conference as a means to raise greater awareness to the backgrounds of diverse cultures and hold an in-depth conversation between those of all different backgrounds to help others have a better understanding of the challenges many minorities face on a daily level and how they can better raise awareness in their own lives.

 Pennies 4 Pawz

-Pennies 4 Pawz is a Venture team committed to improving the lives of the dogs at the Gardner Animal Shelter.
-They are raising funds to be able to purchase and install pet-safe turf to replace the outside area of rocks.
-The rocks can be painful and damaging to the dogs’ paws, nails and health.
-The team makes homemade dog treats and have partnered with several local stores to sell these treats as a way to raise money and awareness.
+Pennies 4 Pawz is a Venture Team committed to improving the lives of dogs at the Gardner Animal Shelter.
+They raise funds to purchase and install pet-safe turf to replace the outside area of rocks.
+The rocks can be painful and damaging to the dogs’ paws, nails, and health.
+The Team makes homemade dog treats and partner with several local stores to sell these treats as a way to raise money and awareness.
 They also bring puppies and kittens to area schools as a way for students to relieve stress before finals, with an opportunity to get pictures taken with these animals.